-Porch House // What the Powder Bathroom Cost + Budget Tips
+Porch House // What this new bathroom cost + Budget Tips

-Last week I showed you one of my all-time favorite renovations, the powder bathroom at the Porch House.
-This little space is a beautiful jewel box within this simple home, which was built in 1900, long before powder bathrooms were popular.
+Last week I showed you one of my all-time favorite renovations, the powder bath at the Porch House.
+This little space is a jewel box within this simple home, which was built in 1900, long before powder baths were popular.

 I think it's the finishes that set this room apart: bold wallpaper, brass accents, and board and batten painted in the warmest neutral.
-It's all just so pretty, but can you believe it was also done on a small budget?
+It's all just so pretty, but can you believe this new bathroom cost under $2000?

 The finishes for this new bathroom rang in at just over $1200.
 Here's where the dollars went: